iharosi/notif/README.md

 # notif
-Notify you through OS X notification center when a server is down or unreachable
+Notifies you through OS X notification center when a server is down or unreachable